funkaoshi/s.vs.tpk/_posts/2013-08-31-fuck-for-satan.md

 _Fuck For Satan_ feels like it's trying too hard.
 It's supposed to be a funny fuck you to people who get worked up about the stuff James Raggi puts out.
 I mean, it's called "Fuck for Satan".
 There is a walking alien penis monster.
 There is a giant gay orgy.
 There is a monster that forces players to shit themselves, and then they have to fight their shit.
 The adventure feels like a parody of an LotFP adventure.
 I'd skip this module unless you are a collector of LotFP books.
 Compared to all the other recent releases from LotFP this one seems particularly weak.

+---

+**Update 2013-10-28:** This is an interesting little tidbit from James Raggi over on G+:

+>The Twinkly bit from Fuck For Satan, continues to get a lot of response, and I can only assume the occasional group of players sending me character sheets is indicative of the adventure being used for actual play.
+>
+> Interesting how few of them are actually using LotFP stats. :D Lots of 3.x/Pathfinder, some DCC, and then a bunch that could be whatever old D&D.

+Even though I feel the adventure is far more gag than functional, it is still being used in the wild.
+I'm curious to see how much, if at all, people tweak the adventure.

 [1]: http://lotfp.blogspot.com
 [2]: http://www.lotfp.com/store/index.php?route=product/product&product_id=176